 Examine the types of credentials professionals in the industry possess and research the types of skills potential employers are looking for.
 Check to see that the degree program offers opportunities to learn and develop those same skills.
 You’ll want to make sure the program you’re investing your time in will arm you with the knowledge you can actually apply in the real world.

 Location is also an important factor to consider when thinking about potential employment opportunities after graduation.
-Individuals interested in financial services may consider schools in a major banking center, such as Charlotte, while those pursuing a technology career might focus on Silicon Valley.
+Individuals interested in financial services may consider schools in a major banking center, such as Charlotte, while those pursuing a technology career might look for programs in Silicon Valley.

 4. Make sure the program fits your lifestyle.